Best Running Shirts for Women of 2024

 Is there any difference between men’s and women’s running shirts?

-While a sleeveless tank top may keep you a little cooler than a shirt like the Patagonia Capilene Cool Lightweight Shirt, which is a very lightweight shirt, it also provides no sun protection for the shoulders and arms, nor does it protect against underarm chafing.
+While a sleeveless tank top may keep you a little cooler than a shirt like the Patagonia Capilene Cool Merino Shirt, a very lightweight shirt, it also provides no sun protection for the shoulders and arms, nor does it protect against underarm chafing.
 Once you’ve experienced chafing under your arms, you will go to any length to prevent it from happening again.
 It’s exhausting running like a chicken with your elbows out.

 Call for Comments